castjohn/Catostomid_assembly/README.md

 Flye includes a polishing step and you can start at any step in the assembly.
 2 polishing steps are recommended as a start the flag for this option is -iterations
 ```
-flye --nano-raw #reads.fasta/fastq --genome-size #genome_size_estimate_(2.5g for white sucker) --threads 78 --iterations #Polishing_iterations_desired_(rec_>2) -o /path/to/output/directory
+flye --nano-raw #reads.fasta/fastq --genome-size #genome_size_estimate_(2.5g_white_sucker) --min-overlap #best_results_5000-20000 --threads 78 --iterations #Polishing_iterations_desired_(rec_>2) -o /path/to/output/directory
 ```
 Flye outputs many files including a log so no need to make a nohup log file.
 Sandve lab follows Flye assembly with polishing with PEPPER then polishing with PILON.
 Waiting for PEPPER to be installed on server.

 #### Racon

 No matter what assembly you use, each benefits or requires 2-3 Racon runs to achieve the best consensus assembly.
+Remember not to use nohup for minimap2.
 Use the following command to run racon:
 ```
 minimap2 -t 75 current_assembly.fasta nanoporeReads.fastq/fasta | gzip > assembly_racon1.paf.gz
 /home/krablab/Documents/apps/racon/build/bin/racon -t 75 NanoporeReads.fasta/fastq assembly_racon1.paf.gz current_assembly.fasta > assembly_racon1.fasta